mishramurli464/PYTHON/sklearn3.md

 # GridSearchCV
 GridSearchCV in scikit-learn is a technique used for hyperparameter tuning, which involves systematically searching for the best combination of hyperparameters for a machine learning model.
 It automates the process of finding the optimal hyperparameters by exhaustively searching through a predefined grid of parameter values and evaluating the model's performance for each combination.
+**Hyperparameter tuning** is an important step in machine learning to find the best combination of hyperparameters for a given model.
+Hyperparameters are parameters that are set before training the model and cannot be learned from the data.
+They control the behavior of the learning algorithm and can significantly impact the model's performance.

 Here's how GridSearchCV works in scikit-learn: